 Although all microwave ovens are well covered, there will always be some degree of “leakage” of waves – a slight leak is not dangerous to humans, but:

-This means that it doesn’t take much leakage before the 2.4 GHz band in the area is unusable.
+It therefore doesn’t take much leakage before the 2.4 GHz band in the area becomes unusable.

-With shorter range, equipment on the 5 GHz band is more dependent on a clear line of sight between the wireless access point/router and the gadgets and machines that will connect to the network.
+Because equipment using the 5 GHz band has a shorter range, it is also more dependent on a clear line of sight between the router/wireless access point and the clients connecting to it.

 6. Concrete and Masonry Walls

-Different building materials block wireless signals to very different degrees.
-Wi-Fi signals are most weakened by having to go through thick walls, especially reinforced concrete.
+Different building materials block wifi signals to very different degrees.
+Wifi signals are most weakened by having to go through thick walls, especially reinforced concrete.

 7. Thick Timber Walls

-Regular wooden walls cause some signal loss, but not a great deal, as you can see in Wi-Fi Signal Loss by Building Material.
-However, timber walls have proved to be a significant obstacle to wireless signals.
+Regular wooden walls do cause some signal loss, but not much.
+However, timber walls have are a significant obstacle to wifi signals.
+You can read more about this in Wifi Signal Loss By Building Material.

 8. Metal and Floor Heating